kristianmandrup/artifactor/Readme.md

 ## Test

-To test CUD (Create, Update, Delete) API functionality, you can use the canned requests in `/test`:
+To test CUD (Create, Update, Delete) API functionality, you can use the canned requests in `/requests`:

 ```
-/test
-  /artefacts
+/requests
   /components
-      /requests
     /contacts
       create.json
       rate.json
       remove.json
+  /apps
+    /contact-app
+      create.json
+      ...
 ```

-The `test/artefacts` are route tests and should be moved to `test/routes`

-There are similar requests for the other artefacts.
+TODO: rename `create` to `upsert` (update or insert).
+Note: any "production ready" storage should NOT update but only *create new versions*.

 ## License